 I call this a “Caesar dressing”, but it’s a very loose translation.
 It’s a very simple non-traditional version using good quality olive oil, fresh lemon juice, garlic, salt and pepper.
 No egg, no Worcestershire.
 Sometimes I’ll add capers or minced anchovies- but I always add a lemon zest to brighten it, and finish the salad with a little shaved pecorino or Parmesan to give depth.
 This is a tad on the tart side, so pair it wisely.

 To make the Millet Croutons….place the millet, water and salt in a small pot, and bring to a boil.
 Cover, turn heat to low and let simmer for 25 minutes.
 Stir in 1/2 C Parmesan cheese and any seasonings or herb you like, like rosemary, thyme or sage.
 It will feel like a stiff porridge.

-Using a greased spatula, spread it in a well oiled loaf pan, to about 1 inch thick.
-What ever size the pan- obviously my pan was too large- you want it an inch thick.
-Don’t worry of it doesn’t fill the whole pan, it’s very mold-able, and stays put.
+Using a greased spatula, spread it in a well-oiled loaf pan, to about 1 inch thick.
+Whatever size the pan- obviously my pan was too large- you want it an inch thick.
+Don’t worry if it doesn’t fill the whole pan, it’s very mold-able, and stays put.
 Brush olive oil over the top and either place in the freezer for 45 minutes, until cold and set, or 4- 6 hours in the fridge.
-If you try to bake these without letting letting them cool and set, you will end up with a mess.
+If you try to bake these without letting them cool and set, you will end up with a mess.
 The best option is to make these the night before, giving them ample fridge time.

 When they come out, they will be golden, crunchy and crouton like.
 They also make a tasty snack.
 For my catering business I can already think of a hundred different things to do with these.